adamantine-sim/adamantine/joss/paper.md

 model both the change in yield stress and the Bauschinger effect.

 ## Thermomechanical simulation
 Thermomechanical simulations in `adamantine` are performed with one-way coupling from the temperature evolution to the mechanical evolution.
 We neglect the effect of deformation on the thermal simulation.
-An extra term in the mechanical simulation accounts fosr the eigenstrain assosciated with by thermal expansion of the material [@fung2001; @Megahed2016].
+An extra term in the mechanical simulation accounts for the eigenstrain associated with by thermal expansion of the material [@fung2001; @Megahed2016].

 # Data Assimilation
 Data assimilation "is the approximation of a true state of some physical system at a given time by combining time-distributed observations with a dynamic model in an optimal way" [@da2016]. `Adamantine` leverages this technique to enhance the accuracy of simulations during and after prints with in-situ characterization.
-It also ties the simulation results to the particular events (e.g. resulting for stocastic processes) for a specific print.
+It also ties the simulation results to the particular events (e.g. resulting for stochastic processes) for a specific print.

-We have implemented a data assimilation algorithm called the Ensemble Kalman Filter (EnKF) [@da2016].
+We have implemented a data assimilation algorithm called the Ensemble Kalman Filter [@da2016].
 This statistical technique incorporates experimental observations into a simulation to provide the best estimate (in the Bayesian sense) of the state of the system that reflects uncertainties from both data sources.
 EnKF requires to perform an ensemble of simulations with slightly different input model parameters and/or initial conditions.
 The EnKF calculation and the coordination of simulations of ensemble members are done from inside `adamantine`.